puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

     [scheme://][.]host[:port][/path][@query]
 ```

-The fields in the URL filter format are as follows:
+The fields in the URL filter format are:

 - **scheme** is optional.
 It can be http://, https://, ftp://, edge://, etc.
 - **host** is required.
 It must be a valid host name or IP address and you can use a wildcard (“*”).
-To disable subdomain matching include an optional dot (“.”) before **host** to disable subdomain matching.
+To disable subdomain matching include an optional dot (“.”) before **host**.
 - **port** is optional.
 Valid values range from 1 to 65535.
 - **path** is optional.
 You can use any string in the path.
 - **query** is optional.
 The **query** is either key-value or key-only tokens separated by an ampersand (“&”).
 Separate key-value tokens with an equal sign (“=”).
 To indicate a prefix match you can use an asterisk (“*”) at the end of the **query**.